kismetwireless/kismet-web-docs/content/en/docs/readme/tuning/tuning.md

 Turning this off will disable WPA handshake downloading in the UI and prevents EAPOL replay alerts from functioning.

-Handshakes can still be extracted frmo the kismetdb and PCAP logs.
+Handshakes can still be extracted from the kismetdb and PCAP logs.
 {{</configopt>}}

 ## Runtime type checking

-Kismet uses a dynamic type system to store data in a way that can be serialzied into JSON for logging, the web UI, etc.
+Kismet uses a dynamic type system to store data in a way that can be serialized into JSON for logging, the web UI, etc.

 As of `2022-08`, run-time type checking on this system is disabled by default in the configuration scripts; much of the type control is now implemented at compile time, and type errors are exposed during the development and debug process.